jaredlyon/SpoonerInv/README.md

 1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.
+1. To completely reset the database, `docker compose down`, then `docker compose up` may help.

 ## Project Overview